 1 Garlic Clove

-Cut mushrooms into small dice and sauté on medium heat in a pan with olive oil, minced garlic, chilly flakes, salt, pepper and thyme.
+Cut mushrooms into small dice or slices and sauté on medium heat in a pan with olive oil, minced garlic, chilli flakes, salt, pepper and thyme.

 Once all their liquid evaporates add the wine until it evaporates too.
 Set aside.